Table of Contents | Search Technical Documentation | References

-Certain alerts, such as changes to administration codes on the administration schedule, are resolved by staff changing information due to notes written on booklet covers.
-These alerts, known as "Information Alerts," are recorded directly into the PCS system by opening personnel, eliminating the need for paper documentation.
+Certain alerts, such as changes to administration codes on the administration form, are resolved by staff changing information due to notes written on booklet covers within the data collection contractor's electronic preassessment system.
+These alerts, known as "Information Alerts," are recorded directly into the PCS system, thereby eliminating the need for paper documentation.
 Since these problem situations are categorized and tallied as they are entered in the PCS system, project staff are able to provide timely reporting on clerical-type errors made during test administration.

 In cases where an alert situation cannot be resolved by the staff who first receive the materials, the alert form is forwarded to project personnel for resolution.
-An example of this type of alert would be a school that returned a shipment with no administration codes on either the booklet covers or the administration schedule.
-Once resolved, the problems and resolutions are recorded online by project staff in the PCS system.
+An example of this type of alert would be a school that returned a shipment with no administration codes on either the booklet covers or the administration form.
+Once resolved, the problems and resolutions are recorded online by materials distribution staff in the PCS system.

-The Work Flow Management System (WFM) created for NAEP is used to track batches of student booklets through each processing step, allowing project staff to monitor the status of all work in progress.
-WFM is also used by the materials staff to analyze the current workload, by project, across all workstations.
-Through consistent monitoring of these data, management staff is able to assign priorities to various components of the work and to monitor all phases of the data receipt and processing.
+The Work Flow Management System (WFM) created for NAEP is used to track batches of student booklets through each processing step allowing the materials distribution staff to monitor the status of all work in progress.
+WFM is also used to analyze the current workload, by project, across all workstations.
+Through consistent monitoring of these data, materials distribution staff is able to assign priorities to various components of the work and to monitor all phases of the data receipt and processing.